-8 Spectacular California State Parks
+8 Incredible California State Parks to Visit

 1) Fort Ord Dunes State Park